rcelevante/Team_Profile_Generator/README.md

 Steps to install application:
 1. Clone the repository
+2. Open `sample.html` in browser for a sample profile
-2. In the directory with server.js, run `npm install`
+3. In the directory with server.js, run `npm install`
-3. In your command line, start server `node index.js`
+4. In your command line, start server `node index.js`
-4. Answer prompts
+5. Answer prompts
-5. HTML will then generate
+6. HTML will then generate
-6. Preview index.html
+7. Preview index.html

 # Preview and How it works